Jeff Bezos an Executive Protection Fail

 The National Enquirer had reportedly been following Jeff Bezos for at least four months across the U.S. and have pages of photos, travel records and even indecent texts that Bezos sent to his mistress… So, where was Bezos security team?
 I take it he must have at least one Executive Protection Specialist assigned to him somewhere, for something…

-I don’t know the details of Jeff Bezos’s personal security but will say if he had any, it was a waste of time and money.
+I don’t know the details of Jeff Bezos’s personal security but will say if he had any, it was a waste of time and money, an executive protection fail!
 Most corporate security managers and human resource people don’t understand that providing effective close protection means there needs to be good personal repour between the manager, guards and the client, there needs to be professional trust and loyally.
 Sadly, trust and loyally are dirty words in today’s corporate world.

 For those providing close protection services or management confidentiality and professional loyalty are the essence of keeping you employed.
 The client’s personal life and the threats from embarrassment and blackmail all must be taken into consideration, if you don’t like their lifestyle, then find a new job.

 One of the major issues with those providing close protection services and management is that they tend to focus only on the threats from physical assault, which really are not high-priority in places like the U.S. as it is very safe country, unless you’re involved in the illegal drugs business or the like.
 Bezos case is a classic example of how the pen (and camera) are mightier than the sword these days.

 You cannot put providing close protection services in the same box as providing security guard and driver services, which many human resources professional do.
 Just because someone had a security license, executive protection certificate, a suit and a gun it does not mean they know a fraction of what they should, or they are suitable to work in close proximity with a client 24/7.